kaajjaak/LinearAlgebra/README.md

 # Linear Algebra Projects

-*A couple projects I made to practice linear algebra with Julia.*
+*A couple of projects I made to practice Linear Algebra using Julia.*

 ---------------------------------------------------------------------
 | Project | Topic | Description |